Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Accumulation.md

 ![](Images/shutter_profiles.png)

 In all cases, the speed of the sphere is the same.
 The only change is the shutter profile.
 The horizontal axis of the profile diagram corresponds to time, and the vertical axis corresponds to the openning of the shutter.

+The first three profiles cqn be eqsilly defined without using an animation vurve by setting the open, close parameters to (0,1), (1,1) and (0.25, 0.75).
+The last profile requires the use of an animation curve.

 In this example, we observe that the slow open profile creates a motion trail appearance for the motion blur, which might be more desired for the artists.
 On the other hand, the smooth open and close profile creates smoother animations than the slow open or uniform profiles.

+## Limitations
+The multi-frame rendering API internally changes the Time.timeScale of the scene.
+This means that:
+- You cannot have different accumulation motion blur parameters per camera.
+- Projects that already modify this parameter per frame will not be compatible with this technique.